Gaza update: Can DEC charities still provide aid?

 Staff and volunteers from the Palestine Red Crescent Society and British Red Cross have been helping the many sick and injured at the ICRC field hospital in Rafah, supported with DEC funds.
 Image: ICRC/British Red Cross

-• ActionAid is working with its local partner organisation to deliver hot meals through community kitchens.
+• ActionAid has been working with its local partner organisation to deliver hot meals through community kitchens.

-• Concern Worldwide have been delivering clean water to displaced families through water trucks.
+• Concern Worldwide and its local partner have been delivering clean water to displaced families through water trucks.

 • The British Red Cross is supporting its local partner, the Palestine Red Crescent Society, to provide medical care to some of the many sick and injured.